Nationals vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has put up 78 hits with 20 doubles, 12 home runs and 40 walks.
-He has driven in 35 runs with seven stolen bases.
+- Goldschmidt has 80 hits with 20 doubles, 13 home runs, 40 walks and 37 RBI.
+He's also stolen seven bases.

-- Goldschmidt hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .300 with a double, a home run, three walks and five RBI.
+- Goldschmidt has recorded at least one hit in three games in a row.
+In his last five games he is batting .273 with a double, two home runs, two walks and six RBI.

 Goldschmidt Recent Games